BigNerd95/CameraLED/README.md

 # Background
 I bought an [ArduCAM](http://www.arducam.com/) with motorized IR Cut Filter.
 The IR Cur filter is connected to the camera LED, so by controlling the LED you can control the IR filter.
-They provide a [precompiled library](http://www.arducam.com/downloads/modules/RaspberryPi_camera/piCamLed.zip) to control the LED but it wasn't working form me.
+They provide a [precompiled library](http://www.arducam.com/downloads/modules/RaspberryPi_camera/piCamLed.zip) to control the LED but it wasn't working for me.
 So i decided to write my own pure python library to control the camera LED (and IR filter) on Raspberry 3.
 My library does exactly what their precompiled library does.